 Ethical marketing might seem like a contradictory concept at first.
+Yet, there are plenty of ethical marketing examples around.

 Indeed, many bright minds have studied the relationship between “doing the right thing” and making profits, often with a little consensus reached.